omar-polo/gmid/README.md

  - logger: logs the requests.

  - server: listen on the binded ports and serves the request.
+This also include speaking FastCGI and proxying requests.

  - crypto: (used only on OpenBSD at the time of writing.)
 Holds the TLS private keys to avoid a compromised `server` process to